gem-storm/smrs-guide/README.md

 dedup threshold: 0 # Uses interpolation to guess duplicated frames (set to around 0.01 - 0.005).
-global output folder: # Seems to be broken. source indexing: no # People don't seem to know, i'll update this if I ever get an answer. ffmpeg options: -loglevel error -i - -hide_banner -stats -stats_period 0.15 # Args for ffmpeg ffplay options: -loglevel quiet -i - -autoexit -window_title smoothie.preview # Args for ffplay (preview window)
+global output folder: # Seems to be broken. source indexing: no # People don't seem to know, i'll update this if I ever get an answer. ffmpeg options: -loglevel error -i - -hide_banner -stats -stats_period 0.15 # Arguments for ffmpeg. ffplay options: -loglevel quiet -i - -autoexit -window_title smoothie.preview # Argumentss for ffplay (preview window).

 [console] # These seem to be ignored when using Send to. stay on top: no